 If we receive a claim denial due to lack of prior authorization, can we keep the copay that the patient already paid?

-As WebPT’s Erica McDermott explains here, that depends on the patient’s insurance plan: “If the patient seeks services listed as not covered in his or her plan benefits, he or she will likely end up receiving the bill for those services.
+As WebPT’s Erica McDermott explains in this blog post, that depends on the patient’s insurance plan: “If the patient seeks services listed as not covered in his or her plan benefits, he or she will likely end up receiving the bill for those services.
 However, if a provider fails to obtain the necessary preauthorization for a potentially covered service, he or she may be responsible for the cost—or the insurance carrier may assign financial responsibility to the patient.
 In the latter case, the provider would then have to choose between billing the patient or writing off the cost.”
 If the provider is responsible for the cost, then he or she would most likely need to refund any patient payments collected.

 What source would you recommend for understanding denial codes?